Run-Wild-Studio/Easy-API/docs/API-setup/creating-your-api.md

 ### Parent Element Type

-Select the [element type](/mapping/element-types) when fetching data from an API related to another entity.
+Select the element type when fetching data from an API related to another entity.
+For more information on Mapping your element types, please refer to the FeedMe documentation.

 ### Parent Element Id Field

-Choose the field used from the parent element to determine the API URL.
+Choose the field used from the parent element to determine the API URL for subsequent feed imports where a feed is reliant on unique identifiers contained in the parent element.

 ### Content Type